Household Hazardous Waste

 What We Do

-The Household Hazardous Waste Facility, or HHW Facility, is a permanent drive through drop-off location that allows residents of a five county region to properly dispose of unwanted hazardous and electronics materials for free.
+The Household Hazardous Waste Facility, or HHW Facility, is a permanent drive through drop-off location that allows residents of Lake, Lincoln, McCook, Minnehaha or Turner Counties to properly dispose of unwanted hazardous and electronics materials for free.
+The HHW facility does NOT accept waste from organizations such as businesses, farms, nonprofit organizations, churches, schools, and governmental entities, or waste that appears to be from any of the above mentioned.

 How Does it Work?

-Residents of Lake, Lincoln, McCook, Minnehaha or Turner Counties may drive up under the facility awning during normal hours of operation.
+Residents of the five county area serviced by the HHW facility may drive up under the facility awning during normal hours of operation.
 A staff member will greet the resident at their vehicle, take some basic information, and begin unloading the vehicle for the resident.
-Once the safe unloading process is complete, the resident may go on about their day.
-The materials will be sorted by a specialist and placed into various reuse, recycling, or hazardous materials disposal categories.
+The materials will then be sorted for reuse, recycling, or disposal.

 What is the Reuse Room?

-If items taken in by staff are determined to be in good, reusable condition, residents of the five-county region may visit our reuse room and pick up to five items of material per week for free.
-The facility redistributes household and automotive chemicals.
-Additionally, the city is currently pilot-testing a program where televisions and computer monitors are placed for reuse on a limited basis.
+The HHW facility redistributes household and automotive chemicals through the Reuse Room.
+If items taken in by staff are determined to be in good, reusable condition, residents of the five-county region may visit our reuse room and pick up to three items per week for free.
 Staff is unable to guarantee the quality of the products, but each item is inspected before making it available to the public.
-The hours of operation can be found under the contact information in the column to the right.
+The Reuse Room is located inside the Environmental Center at 1017 East Chambers Street.